dipesh227/dreampixeltechnology/README.md

 ### 4. Configure Environment Variables (CRITICAL)

-For the application to function, you must provide API keys for both Gemini and Supabase.
+For the application to function, you must provide API keys for Supabase and the default Gemini key.
+If these are not provided, the app will display a helpful setup guide instead of launching.

-1. Create a file named `.env` in the root of the project.
+1. In the root of the project, create a file named `.env`.
-2. Copy the following content into it:
+2. Copy the following template into your new `.env` file:

     ```env
     # Default AI Provider Key (Google Gemini)